burtscher/LC-framework/README.md

  - Preprocessor library
  - Framework

 Both libraries contain encoders and decoders for CPU and GPU execution.
 The user can extend these libraries.
 The framework takes preprocessors and components from these libraries and chains them into a pipeline to build a compression algorithm.
 It similarly chains the corresponding decoders in the opposite order to build the matching decompression algorithm.
-Moreover, the framework can automatically search for effective algorithms for a given input file or set of files by testing sets of components in each pipeline stage.
+Moreover, the framework can automatically search for effective algorithms for a given input file or set of files by testing user-selected sets of components in each pipeline stage.

 ---